-If you’re even *somewhat* involved in the women empowerment movement you probably hear a lot about self-care and self-love on a daily basis.
+If you’re on social media and following people who inspire you and make you feel good about yourself, chances are you hear about self-care and self-acceptance on a daily basis.
 It really depends who you surround yourself with, who you follow online, and what type of life you want to live for yourself.

 What a beautiful thing.
 Just sit back and think for a moment: Where were you mentally a year ago?
 3 years ago?
 10 years ago?